rico345100/socket.io-file/readme.md

 - String uploadDir
 - Number size
 - Number wrote
+- Object data: An arbitrary data object that was passed to the client's upload()-function.

 #### error
 Fired on got an error.
-Passes Error object.
+- First argument: Error object.
+- Second argument: Object with the following properties:
+-- String uploadId
+-- String name
+-- String uploadTo
+-- Object data: An arbitrary data object that was passed to the client's upload()-function.

 ## Multiple uploading path